You should familiarise yourself with the information on the following pages:

 Deadline for submitting your IMC claim

-You should submit your IMC claim as soon as you can after your affected assessment/exam rather than waiting until the last moment.
+You should submit your IMC claim as soon as you can after an affected assessment/exam and by no later than the following deadlines: